“He who contemplates the depths of Paris is seized with vertigo. Nothing is more fantastic. Nothing is more tragic.” -Victor Hugo

 The Eiffel Tower of Paris, France is shown in a daytime view from the Champ de Mars park.

 A quick personal back story about this experience… Janine and I grew up near Cincinnati, close to King’s Island amusement park.
 The place has a lot of thrilling, famous roller coasters, but the centerpiece is the Eiffel Tower.
 For that area, it’s iconic, so it’s kind of mesmerizing finally seeing the real deal.
-Also, the scale is a little different – the Ohio theme-park version is 314 ft (96 m) tall.
-In Paris, the height is 1,063 ft (324 m).
+Also, the scale is a bit different – the Ohio theme-park version is 314 ft (96 m) tall.
+In Paris, the height is 1,063 ft (324 m)!

 Between two elevators, the ride up takes us something like 7 or 8 minutes.
 At the top, it’s gusty, and we can feel the tower swaying.
 Expensive glasses (plastic flutes) of not-so-spectacular Champagne are being sold, and we indulge for the sake of the experience.
-From here, you can get a really good look at how much the Haussmann-style residential buildings provide an aesthetic uniformity in the city.
-Before we head back down, I check my phone – no reception.
+From here, you can get a really great look at how much the Haussmann-style residential buildings provide an aesthetic uniformity in the city.
+Before we head back down, I check my phone – still no reception.

 Janine and Justin at the top of the Eiffel Tower, with Champagne in hand

-As the evening starts setting in, we walk about 20 minutes northeast from our hotel to the Sacré-Cœur Basilica.
+When the evening starts setting in, we walk about 20 minutes northeast from our hotel to the Sacré-Cœur Basilica.
 The beautiful, three-domed white church is perched atop the Montmartre hill and is a Paris icon.